 Another important aspect of a successful IT strategy is short-term objectives.
 An IT strategy should clearly state what the organization is looking to achieve in the short-term.
-Goals can include assessing current IT landscape, identifying non-value adding systems and processes, strengthening access control measures, training current staff, and more.
+Goals can include assessing the current IT landscape, identifying non-value adding systems and processes, strengthening access control measures, training current staff, and more.

 In addition to short-term objectives, an IT strategy should also mention long-term goals.
-Every organization must be clear on what IT goals it aspires to achieve – preferably in the longer term; these can range from getting rid of legacy systems, modernizing the website, upgrading/migrating applications, embracing AI, incorporating the latest IT security measures and so on.
+Every organization must be clear on what IT goals it aspires to achieve – preferably in the longer term; these can range from getting rid of legacy systems, modernizing the website, upgrading/migrating applications, embracing AI, incorporating the latest IT security measures, and so on.

 An IT strategy is only as good as the people entrusted with bringing it to life.
 For any IT strategy to be successful, it is important for people from every department to list down their IT requirements, and ensure they are incorporated into the strategy.
-It is through their inputs can organizations really achieve the IT goals it has set out to achieve.
+It is through their inputs that organizations can really achieve the IT goals it has set out to achieve.

 Given the rate and pace of technological and business change, the chances that the organization is unable to stick to the roadmap are high.
-Since the landscape is constantly changing, continuous assessment should also be a part of the IT strategy; this will help organizations evaluate where they are today, and what adjustments they need to make, so they can follow the roadmap – without much deviation.
+Since the landscape is constantly changing, continuous assessment should also be a part of the IT strategy.
+This will help organizations evaluate where they are today, and what adjustments they need to make so they can follow the roadmap without much deviation.

 Today’s organizations are relying heavily on IT, but that has also opened them up to new risks.
 The purpose of an IT strategy should also be to improve the security posture of the organization.
-As IT security issues keep CIOs awake, enterprises must find ways to guard their systems; a well-thought-out IT strategy with the right security measures can help eliminate modern threats and keep up with emerging ones – around the clock.
+As IT security issues keep CIOs awake, enterprises must find ways to guard their systems; a well-thought-out IT strategy with the right security measures can help eliminate modern threats and keep up with emerging ones around the clock.

 Apart from security, governance also has a big role to play in how the eventual IT strategy shapes up.
 From decision control to business process integration, governance represents the key constraints a business can place on its IT strategy.
 It is through effective governance that organizations can implement the right measures or address issues that come with technology adoption.